kangogopeter/PIG_DICE/README.md

 Pig-Dice

 Pig-Dice
-Fourth Independent Project for Moringa prep class , April 8th, 2018 By Richard Waweru
+Fourth Independent Project for Moringa prep class , April 6th, 2019 By kangogopeter
 Description
 The Pig-Dice game is a fun game based on two players rolling a dice.